ThinhND-HUCE/dsud/README.md

 </table>

   * The class president prints the file containing the code for the corresponding lesson and distributes it to all students of the class.
 Search in the `Code` folder

+  * Read section 6 in the outline file to see the details of exam structure.